-Authentication credentials shall be protected from unauthorized access, modification, deletion, or destruction.
+Authentication credentials shall be protected from unauthorized access during creation, use, and handling.

-O.DATA_BACKUP_BASIC

-User and information system data are available, or restorable, to meet mission availability requirements.
+O.DATA_BACKUP_BASIC User and information system data are available, or restorable, to meet mission availability requirements.
 Periodic checking of backup inventory and testing of the ability to restore information is accomplished to validate mission availability requirements are met.